 The northern leopard frog is medium-sized, with a brown or green ground color and, on the back, large, round, black or reddish-brown spots surrounded by light rings.
 The head is wide with a short, blunt snout.
 There is a prominent white line along the upper lip.
-Color of the tympanum (round external eardrum) is rusty brown; there is usually no light spot present in the center.
-The skin folds along each side of the back are wide, run continuously to the groin, and are cream or fawn colored.
+Color of the tympanum (round external eardrum) is rusty brown; there is usually no light spot in the center.
+The skin folds along each side of the back are wide, run continuously to the groin, and are cream or tan.
 Dark spots along the back and legs are reddish brown to black, prominently ringed with white.
-The large round spots on the sides are black and also are ringed with white or pale green.
+The large round spots on the sides are black and are also ringed with white or pale green.
 The snout usually has a large round black spot.
 The belly is white.
-The groin area and the underside of the hind legs are white or pale green.
+The groin area and the undersides of the hind legs are white or pale green.

 Males make a deep, rattling snore with occasional clucking grunts, sounding like the sound of rubbing a wet thumb slowly along the surface of an inflated balloon.

 Similar species: To distinguish northern leopard frogs from their lookalikes in Missouri, first, keep in mind their limited range in our state; then note that the southern leopard frog and plains leopard frog (L. sphenocephalus and L. blairi) do not have such a wide and/or continuous skin fold along the sides of the back, and they lack the distinct white rings around each dark spot.